blackberry/WebWorks-Community-APIs/BB10/COMPASS/README.md

 The Compass API allows you to read the leading of the compass in your device.

+___Note that this extension is superceded by the Sensors API in WebWorks as of SDK Version 1.0.3.8.
+[Sample available](https://github.com/blackberry/BB10-WebWorks-Samples/tree/master/Sensors).
+It will remain here as another example of a BlackBerry 10 WebWorks Community Extension.___

 **Tested On**

 * BlackBerry 10.0.9.388